galop-proxy/galop/src/site/markdown/user-guide/configuration.md

   is set.
 The address can be an IP address or hostname.

 - **target.connection_timeout:**
   The maximum time that GALOP waits for the target server to establish a TCP connection.
   The time must be specified in milliseconds.
   The default value is 15000 milliseconds.
+  If the value is set to zero, GALOP waits an unlimited time.
+  The largest value that can be configured is 2147483647 milliseconds.

 ## Connections